scylladb/scylladb/docs/alternator/new-apis.md

    in an error.
    Example: in order to query the contents of Scylla's system.large_rows, pass TableName='.scylla.alternator.system.large_rows' to a Query/Scan request.
+ * If the `alternator_allow_system_table_write` configuration option is set to true (by default, it is false), system tables can also be written to.
+This can be useful for, for example, modifying configuration options.
+Even when writing system tables is enabled, the role sending the command must be a superuser or the write will be denied.

 ## Service discovery
 As explained in [Scylla Alternator for DynamoDB users](compatibility.md),